jwngr/conductor/.github/CONTRIBUTING.md

     # Open `.env` and add config.
     ```

+1. [Firecrawl](https://www.firecrawl.dev/) is used to convert websites into LLM-friendly content.
-1. Create a [Firecrawl account](https://www.firecrawl.dev/) and generate an API key for
+    Create a Firecrawl account and generate an API key for local development.
-    local development.

-1. Create a [Superfeedr account](https://superfeedr.com/) and generate an API key with
-    full permissions for local development.

 1. Populate a `.env.<FIREBASE_PROJECT_ID>` file inside of `/packages/functions`: